 The DDS is conducting an extensive public outreach campaign to educate the public, governments and businesses that Georgia will be issuing a newly designed more secure DL/ID which will ultimately change the issuance process.

 Customers should return to a CSC with appropriate documentation and request another Interim.
-A standard $5 fee for lost licenses replacement will apply.

 Yes.
 Georgia residents who are United States citizens may continue to apply to register to vote as part of many transactions conducted at the DDS' customer service centers or via the internet.

-The Interim DL/ID is designed to last as long as it is valid, under normal wear and tear.
+The Interim DL/ID is designed to last as long as it is unexpired, under normal wear and tear.
 The Customer should exercise the same care of the Interim DL/ID as they would for paper money.

 Not at this time.